 Eighth and ninth graders.

-Is the PSAT 8/9 going to be administered digitally or on paper/pencil?
+Is the PSAT 8/9 going to be administered digitally or on paper?

-Will the PSAT 8/9 be a different test for 8th graders and 9th graders in 2019?
+Will the PSAT 8/9 be a different test for eighth graders than for ninth graders?

 How long is the PSAT 8/9?

-For M-STEP, my students can take as long as they want to test.
+For M-STEP, my students could take as long as they wanted to test.
 Is this the same for PSAT 8/9?

-No. The PSAT 8/9 is a standardized, timed assessment and students must be administered the test according to the timing and scripts in the testing manuals.
+No. The PSAT 8/9 is a standardized, timed assessment and students must be given the test according to the timing and scripts in the testing manuals.

 Do I need to order PSAT 8/9 materials in the test ordering system for spring 2020?

-No. Students will be pre-ID'd in the Secure Site.
-Test materials and pre-ID labels will be sent based on the number of students pre-ID'd in the Secure Site by the deadline.
+No. Michigan students will be pre-ID'd in the secure site.
+Test materials and pre-ID labels will be sent based on the number of students pre-ID'd in the secure site by the deadline.
 Deadline information will be available soon.

-How is the administration of the PSAT 8/9 different than M-STEP?
+How is the administration of the PSAT 8/9 different from M-STEP?

 - College Board assessments are timed and do not allow self-pacing.
 Students must use the entire time allotted for each test.
 If approved for extended time, students must use the entire time for which they are approved.

-How will I get up-to-date information about administering the PSAT 8/9?
+How will I get up-to-date information about the PSAT 8/9?

 How do PSAT 8/9 scores connect to the PSAT 10 and the SAT?

 How is the PSAT 8/9 aligned to Michigan state standards?

-The PSAT 8/9 is aligned to a range of math and ELA content standards, selected by the College Board, including standards from grades above and below grade 8 in Michigan.
-The PSAT 8/9 differs from other 3-8 summative assessments, for math and ELA, where the content alignment is solely based on the grade level assessed.
-MDE recommends educators continue to focus on teaching the 8th grade standards to 8th graders which should lead to success on the PSAT 8/9 in 8th grade.
+The PSAT 8/9 aligns to a range of math and ELA standards, selected by the College Board, including standards from grades above and below grade 8 in Michigan.
+The PSAT 8/9 differs from other 3-8 summative assessments for math and ELA, where the content alignment is solely based on the grade level assessed.
+MDE recommends educators continue to focus on teaching the eighth grade standards to eighth graders which should lead to success on the PSAT 8/9 in eighth grade.